Amir-Arsalan/nngraphGAN/README.md

 # nngraphGAN
-A [broken] nngraph-based implementation of GAN (Generative Adversarial Network) in Torch
+A currently-broken nngraph-based implementation of GAN (Generative Adversarial Network) in Torch